yuschick/horologist/README.md

 - [ ] Provide basic chronograph support
   - Likely an array of dials, again, with custom properties to determine their rate of movement
 - [ ] Allow passing an ID into the master Watch class in case multiple watches are on one page
+- [x] Include https://github.com/tingletech/moon-phase for a more accurate and extendable moonphase
 - [x] Create NPM package
 - [x] Let the right arrow cycle through dials to adjust time zones, dates, days, etc....
   - For now only for time dials.
 Will need type values to determine how to rotate hands